bvbohnen/X4_Customizer/Documentation.md

     This holds general settings and paths to control the customizer.
 Adjust these settings as needed prior to running the first plugin, using direct writes to attributes.

-    Settings may be updated individually, or as arguments of a call to Settings, or through a "settings.json" file in the top X4 Customizer folder (eg. where documentation resides).
+    Settings may be updated individually, or as arguments of a call to Settings, OR through a "settings.json" file in the top X4 Customizer folder (eg. where documentation resides).
 Any json settings will overwrite defaults, and be overwritten by settings in the control script.
+Changes made using the GUI will be applied to the json settings.

     Examples:
     * In the control script (prefix paths with 'r' to support backslashes):